Ballwizard/lectures/Shooting/Free throw.md

 ## Drills to train your free throw shot

- - Consistent routine (recommendation: 10min every day)## Heading
+ - Consistent routine (recommendation: 10min every day)
  - Eye on the target
  - Hand placment
- - Knees bent:
+ - Knees bent
  - Analyze your shots with your friends

 ## *Next topics*